-What fibre optic broadband packages are offered by BT?
+What fibre broadband packages are offered by BT?

 BT’s fibre optic service was previously called BT Infinity, but now the company offers an entry-level package known as BT Fibre Essential, a mid-range package known as BT Fibre 1, and a superfast broadband package known as BT Fibre 2.
 Below you can find a few details about what each package offers, and you can also take a look at our in-depth BT fibre broadband guide for a full overview.